 Most people with narcolepsy find that certain lifestyle changes can help them improve their daytime alertness.

 It’s important for you to regulate your sleep in order to increase your alertness during the day.
-Try to get about eight hours of sleep each night.
+Try to get about 8 hours of sleep each night.

 Scheduling regular naps can help you remain alert.
-Some people find that two to three short (10-15 minute) naps scheduled throughout the day are helpful.
+Some people find that 2-3 short (10-15 minute) naps scheduled throughout the day are helpful.
 Others find that one longer afternoon nap refreshes them enough to finish their day with minimal sleepiness.
 Try each of these methods to see which works better for you.

 Be careful when drinking caffeinated beverages or alcohol, or using nicotine products.
 Alcohol can increase your drowsiness and can interfere with getting a good night of sleep.
 Nicotine and caffeine are stimulants and may interfere with getting refreshing sleep at night or during daytime naps.